acoppes/acoppes/site/_drafts/tdd-games.markdown

 }
 ```

-Then there is the code to run the test for each of those:
+And here is the code that runs each test case:

 ```csharp
 [UnityTest]